RadiologyInfo - The radiology information resource for patients

 Benefits

-• Ultrasound scanning is noninvasive (no needles or injections) and is usually painless.
+• Most ultrasound scanning is noninvasive (no needles or injections).

-• Ultrasound is widely available, easy-to-use and less expensive than other imaging methods.
+• Ultrasound is widely available, easy to use, and less expensive than most other imaging methods.

 • Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-• If a carotid ultrasound exam shows narrowing of one or both carotid arteries, measures can be taken to restore the free flow of blood to the brain.
+• If a carotid ultrasound exam shows narrowing of one or both carotid arteries, treatment can be taken to restore the free flow of blood to the brain.
 Many strokes are prevented as a result.

 Risks

-• For standard diagnostic ultrasound there are no known harmful effects on humans.
+• Standard diagnostic ultrasound has no known harmful effects on humans.

 • In nearly 50 years of experience, carotid ultrasound has proved to be a risk-free procedure.